adarnimrod/ssh-ca/README.rst

 Development
 -----------

-To ease development :code:`make clean` and :code:`make test` are available.
-It's recommended to add :code:`make test` to your git pre-commit hook.
+To ease development :code:`make clean`, :code:`make lint` and :code:`make test` are available.
+It's recommended to add :code:`make lint`  and :code:`make test` to to your Git pre-commit and pre-push hooks accourdingly.

 License
 -------